-In possibly their best ever performance, MAGS’ Kapa Haka group placed sixth in Division 1 in 2019.
+In possibly their best ever performance, MAGS’ Kapa Haka group placed sixth in Division 1.

 After the cancellation of the last day of Polyfest due to the Christchurch shootings, the rescheduled competition was renamed Te Pou Herenga o Kia Aroha and held on April 6.